 “Integrated Services Digital Network” Put crudely, it’s like early-days “always-on” broadband, but for phone systems.
-Many simultaneous phone calls can share one line at the same time, just as many users can use one broadband connection at the same time.
-Also it can provide many individual direct-dial-in numbers for businesses.
+Therefore, many simultaneous phone calls can share one line at the same time, just as many users can use one broadband connection at the same time.
+Furthermore, it can provide many individual direct-dial-in numbers for businesses.
 It’s stable, proven technology, also used extensively in the radio industry for reliable transmission between studios and outside broadcasts, as it’s so good.
 I wish broadband was the same…

 “ISDN”?
 “PSTN”?
 I’m Confused.

 The telecomms industry loves using acronyms like this.
 Sorry.
 “PSTN” means “Public Switched Telephone Network”, that is the whole network, the lot, across the country and worldwide.
 If PSTN is the water distribution network of pipes in the ground and valves, ISDN is your own large-ish pipe to your premises.
 In the UK, BT (who own the network) have decided that they don’t want to maintain the network (PSTN) as it currently is after 2025.
 All calls will route via the internet (which is also carried over parts of the same network, but in a different way.
 Confused?
 Yes, me too.)

 How Do I Know If I’ve Got ISDN?

 If you have a “middle-aged” phone system of over ten users, it’s likely that an ISDN “line” will be your main connection between the system and the rest of the world.
 Check your bill!
 Somewhere there will be a mention of it.
 It may be described as “basic rate ISDN” “primary rate ISDN”, “DASS”, Q931, i421, or similar techie-speak.
 Billing is seldom clear, sadly.
 But it should be visible somewhere that you are being charged for it.
 Even dare to ring your provider and ask them what you are actually paying for.